UniversityRadioYork/Noticeboard-2/README.md

 It uses the myradio api to dynamically update open positions and upcoming events and also to recommend some of our shows.

-It also has a backend webpage thing where you can edit the rest of the page.
+It also has a CMS webpage thing where you can edit the rest of the page.

 # How do I use it?